digvijaysngh512/Customer-Segmentation-Using-Deep-Learning/README.md

 This project demonstrates that a Self-Organizing Map–based unsupervised framework, combined with macro-segmentation and semantic interpretation, provides a robust, explainable, and actionable approach to population segmentation.
 The methodology balances statistical rigor, interpretability, and practical utility, making it suitable for both academic research and real-world deployment.

+◦ Segmented customers into 4 meaningful life-stage groups using an unsupervised neural model, validated on 5K+ records with strong cluster separation.

+◦ Achieved ~95% neighborhood consistency in grouping similar customers and identified clear differences in age, experience, and family size across segments.

+◦ Applied the segmentation to new customers without retraining, enabling scalable targeting and profiling use cases.

 ◦ Leveraged a Self-Organizing Map (SOM)–based unsupervised segmentation model to identify 4 customer life-stage groups for targeted product positioning and personalization.